 Looking at each attraction and if they’re worth the price is the easiest way to do this.
 We’ll include some strategy on when to do each attraction if you choose not to pay.
 A general note would be that, since there’s only two attractions at each park, doing one at park opening and the other at park closing would lead to the least amount of wait times without paying.
 That said, we know that’s not a viable option for everyone.

-Hollywood Studios has two interesting options as their individual Lightning Lanes.
+Hollywood Studios has the second most expensive option.
 Rise of the Resistance will be one of the most popular rides to pay for as it’s one of the best and newest attractions in Walt Disney World.
 Unfortunately, it is priced accordingly.
 Paying $15 each for a family of four adds up to about half the cost of a 1-day ticket.
 It’s also a decent meal somewhere.
 This is ultimately the issue with Lightning Lane.
 You can do the attraction either way, so balancing whether it’s worth your time or worth your money is hard.
 If the ride is a 2 hour wait then that price tag is probably worth your money.
 But, we prefer to ride Rise of the Resistance late at night, right before close and have encountered low wait times because of that.

 Finally, we arrive at Animal Kingdom and maybe the hardest choice out of all of these.
 Avatar Flight of Passage is very similar to Seven Dwarfs Mine Train.
 It’s slightly more expensive but the wait times here can be drastic throughout the day.
 Again, we recommend staying until park close and doing this right before instead of paying.
 If that’s not an option though then I think paying here is a tempting option.